alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_046_eng.md

 Ah, I think that's quite a profound statement.

 Twenty years have passed since then, and every year around this time, I remember Morishita-san's words and feel a bit wistful.
-Thinking such thoughts, I went night cherry blossom viewing along the neighborhood cherry tree avenue this year too.
+Thinking such thoughts, I went night cherry blossom viewing along the neighbourhood cherry tree avenue this year too.
 Well then.

-April is program revision season.
-The foreign drama slot on a certain commercial broadcaster's daytime programming is one of my pleasures, but when I turned on the TV to watch *CSI:NY2*... huh?
+April is programmes revision season.
+The foreign drama slot on a certain commercial broadcaster's daytime programmesming is one of my pleasures, but when I turned on the TV to watch *CSI:NY2*... huh?
 It's *Winter Sonata*! (sweat)

 Surprised, I checked and found that the broadcast slot had moved starting this week.
 Three episodes per week became just one episode on Wednesdays... (crying).
 Well, I ended up watching "Winter Sonata" for the first time in several years (laugh).
 Yesterday was episode 1.
 Mm, it's still a masterpiece.